Coquille boys beat Kennedy at Hoopfest

 “Kennedy is a great team,” Haagen said.

-The Trojans edged the Red Devils in Mount Angel last year and figure to be in the playoffs at the end of the regular season Lost River, which one its league last year, expects to be there, too.
+The Trojans edged the Red Devils in Mount Angel last year and figure to be in the playoffs at the end of the regular season.
+Lost River, which won its league last year, expects to be there, too.

 “Those are big wins,” Kistner said.
 “They’re super important for us.”

-Kistner and Smith were the driving force for Coquille taking its big lead.
+Kistner and Smith were the driving forces for Coquille taking its big lead.

 Kistner had a double-double by halftime and finished with 14 points and 13 rebounds.
 Smith had a team-high 19 points and added eight boards.